 Now, it’s time to testing our configuration and accessing the SonicWall firewall using GUI.
 To do this, first, we will check the connectivity to our Firewall using the ping utility.
 After this, we will access the SonicWall Firewall GUI using its X1 (WAN) IP address.

 Note: You can disable the MGMT access on X1 (WAN) Interface!

 Step 7: Last Step (What to do the Next!)

 In the previous step, we accessed the Firewall GUI on a web browser.
 However, we need to do the rest of the parts.
 If you learning the SonicWall Firewall, you just need to complete the licensing part.
 Also, you can change the X0 default IP address i.e. 192.168.168.168/24.
 You can also configure DMZ and Other zones.

 - SonicWall Next-Gen Firewall Labs & Articles

 - Palo Alto Firewall Labs Demos and Articles

 - FortiGate Firewall Training

-In this article, we have discussed how we can deploy the SonicWall Virtual Firewall in VMWare workstation.
-It is required that you have a minimum of 4 GB of RAM and i5 or i7 processor to deploy SonicWall in VMWare.
+In this article, we have discussed how we can deploy the SonicWall Virtual Firewall in the VMWare workstation.
+It is required that you have a minimum of 4 GB of RAM and an i5 or i7 processor to deploy SonicWall in VMWare.
 If you have any difficulties in deploying the firewall in VMware, you can comment in the comment box!